kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 == Screenshots ==

-1. You can view the logs and purge the cache files.
+1. The status and logs page.
 2. The settings page.
+3. The Advanced settings.

 == Frequently Asked Questions ==